torproject/onionbalance/docs/v2/running-onionbalance.rst

 .. note::

-    Multiple OnionBalance management servers can be run simultaneously with the same master private key and configuration file to provide redundancy.
+    Multiple Onionbalance management servers can be run simultaneously with the same master private key and configuration file to provide redundancy.

 .. _configuration_file_format: